Publications

 Weir, J.K.; Woelfle-Erskine, C.; Fuller; S., Diver, S.; Higgins, M. 2019.
 Investigating Best Practice: Doctoral Fieldwork Experiences With and Without Indigenous Communities in Settler-colonial Societies.
 ACME: An International Journal for Critical Geographies.

 Diver, S.W. and Higgins, M.N.
 2014.
 Giving Back Through Collaborative Research: Towards a Practice of Dynamic Reciprocity.
 Journal of Research Practice.
-10(2).
+10(2)Contributing to a special issue on Giving Back in Field Research.

 Diver, S. 2017.
 Visual Timeline Technique, in Design as Democracy: Techniques for Collective Creativity.
 Edited by David de la Pena, Diane Jones Allen, Randolph T. Hester, Jeffrey Hou, Laura J. Lawson, and Marcia J. McNally.
 Island Press: Washington, DC. https://islandpress.org/book/design-as-democracy